EXYD GmbH, Germany

 Who invented the metal surface "rippled water"?

-To the best of our knowledge, the Italian company Marzorati Ronchetti invented "rippled water" and produced this manual.
-We were the first to produce this surface with computer-controlled machines.
+As far as we know, the Italian company Marzorati Ronchetti invented the metal surface “rippled water” and produced it by hand(!).
+We were the first in the world to produce this surface using computer-controlled machines.